 The brass plate on the door may be uniform, but the structures of governance that lie behind it are myriad.
 They range from the sole (usually male) boss — the (one hopes) enlightened and virtuous emperor, to firms run by quite large executive committees.
-But curiously, very little has been written about law firm governance, so Smith and Dyson’s contribution is invaluable.
+But curiously, very little information about law firm governance, so Smith and Dyson’s contribution is invaluable.

-“Managing partners are well aware that they lead by the consent of their partners and are accountable to those partners and that edicts issued from on high are likely to be ignored if insufficient preparatory groundwork has been undertaken,” they write.
+“Managing partners are well aware that they lead by the consent of their partners and are accountable to those partners.
+And those edicts issued from on high are likely to be ignored.
+If insufficient preparatory groundwork has been undertaken,” they write.

 The book also features box-outs where Smith and Dyson open up to other experts to share their insights.
 These can be partners, managing partners and other professionals in the field of legal business.
-One of the most useful is taken from a headhunter who goes into some detail regarding the best way to set about hiring lateral partners.
-Remembering the maxim ‘don’t hire jerks’ that opens the chapter, the box-out systematically explores the mistakes associated with such lateral hires and sets out some useful tips on how to bring in new talent without upsetting the fabric of the firm.
-As most law firms are very poor at correctly evaluating the value-add and potential cultural misfit of lateral partners, this section alone is worth the price of the book.
+The most useful is taken from a headhunter who goes into detail regarding the way to set about hiring lateral partners.
+Remembering the maxim ‘don’t hire jerks’ that opens the chapter, the box-out systematically explores the mistakes associated.
+And sets out some useful tips on how to bring in new talent without upsetting the fabric of the firm.
+As most law firms are very poor at correctly evaluating the value-add.
+And potential cultural misfit of lateral partners, this section alone is worth the price of the book.

-In conclusion, the Eversheds Sutherland mission of putting the client first was surely right and accords with management guru Peter Drucker’s analysis of a viable business model.
-However, equally important in Evershed-Sutherland’s continuing success (and also a tenet of Drucker’s) is the laser-like focus on cash flow and profitability — an area that allows for no complacency but a lesson for us all.
-Watching out for hubris, and not believing too much in the legal media’s rankings, is also an important criteria for continuing success.
+The Eversheds Sutherland mission of putting the client first was surely right.
+And accords with management guru Peter Drucker’s analysis of a viable business model.
+However, equally important in Evershed-Sutherland’s continuing success is the focus on cash flow and profitability.
+An area that allows for no complacency but a lesson for us all.
+Watching out for hubris, and not believing too much in the legal media’s rankings.
+It is also an important criteria for continuing success.
 Don’t believe your own press!